|

 --hw-opal

-Format LUKS2 device with dm-crypt encryption stacked on top
+Format LUKS2 device with dm-crypt encryption stacked on top of

-This option enables both SW and HW based data encryption.
+option enables both SW and HW based data encryption.

 --hw-opal-only

-Format LUKS2 device with HW based encryption configured on
+Format LUKS2 device with HW based encryption configured on SED

-encryption managed by SED OPAL drive only.
+managed by the SED OPAL drive only.

-NOTE: Please note that with OPAL-only (--hw-opal-only)
+Please note that with OPAL-only (--hw-opal-only) encryption,

-encryption, the configured OPAL administrator PIN
+the configured OPAL administrator PIN (passphrase) allows

-(passphrase) allows unlocking all configured locking ranges
+unlocking all configured locking ranges without LUKS keyslot

-passphrase).
-Because of many observed problems with
+many observed problems with compatibility, cryptsetup

-compatibility, cryptsetup currently DOES NOT use OPAL
+currently DOES NOT use OPAL single-user mode, which would

-single-user mode, which would allow such decoupling of OPAL
+allow such decoupling of OPAL admin PIN access.

 --integrity <integrity algorithm>

-encryption in LUKS2.
+disk encryption in LUKS2.

 WARNING: This extension is EXPERIMENTAL and requires